 Small and Medium Enterprises at Risk

-Many observers have pointed out that the announced stimulus package, which amounted to around 3% of GDP by mid-April, is (1) insufficient and (2) reproduces structural shortcomings of the Russian economy, thus setting the wrong priorities.
-A report published by the Liberal Mission Foundation and co-authored by leading liberal economists such as Sergey Guriev and Sergey Aleksashenko criticized that SMEs are left to bear the cost of the crisis.
-This criticism resonates with the fact that the Russian economy remains dominated by state-owned enterprises in strategic sectors such as energy and the military-industrial complex, both in terms of their actual economic contribution and the political importance assigned to them.
-As recently as March 2020, Vladimir Putin contended in an interview with the Russian news agency TASS that small and medium businesses in the 2000s were mainly run by “crooks” and that this situation is only changing due to the positive impact of large, state-regulated enterprises.
-The Corona crisis could even further reinforce the role of the state and increase concentration in the Russian economy, while many SMEs may not survive.
+Many observers have pointed out that the stimulus package that has been announced, which amounted to around 3% of GDP by mid-April7, is (1) insufficient and (2) reproduces structural shortcomings of the Russian economy, thus setting the wrong priorities.
+A report published by the Liberal Mission Foundation and co-authored by leading liberal economists such as Sergey Guriev and Sergey Aleksashenko criticized that SMEs are left to bear the cost of the crisis.8 This criticism resonates with the fact that the Russian economy remains dominated by state-owned enterprises in strategic sectors such as energy and the military-industrial complex, both in terms of their actual economic contribution and the political importance assigned to them.
+As recently as March 2020, Vladimir Putin contended in an interview with the Russian news agency TASS that small and medium businesses in the 2000s were mainly run by “crooks” and that this situation is only changing due to the positive impact of large, state-regulated enterprises.9 The Corona crisis could even further reinforce the role of the state and increase concentration in the Russian economy, while many SMEs may not survive.

 The Next Crisis Is Just Around the Corner: The Oil Price and the Russian Economy